The Music of Chance: Plot summary

-Jim Nashe is a fireman with a two-year-old daughter and wife who has just left him.
-Knowing he cannot work and raise a child at the same time, he sends her to live with his sister.
-Six months of sporadic visits pass and Nashe realizes that his daughter, Juliet, has begun to forget him.
-Suddenly, the father that abandoned Nashe as a child dies, leaving his children a large amount of money.
-Nashe, knowing that Juliet will be happier with her aunt, pays off all of his debts, buys a Saab and pursues "a life of freedom" by spending a year driving back and forth across the country.
+Jim Nashe is a fireman whose wife has left him; unable to work and raise their young daughter, Juliet, at the same time, he sends her to live with his sister.
+The father who abandoned Nashe as a child then dies, leaving his children a large amount of money.
+Nashe pays off his debts, buys a Saab, and pursues "a life of freedom" by spending a year driving back and forth across the country.

 His fortune now squandered, Nashe picks up a hot-headed young gambler named Jack Pozzi.
-The two hatch a plan to fleece a couple of wealthy bachelors named Flower and Stone in a poker game.
+The two hatch a plan to fleece two wealthy bachelors, Flower and Stone, in a poker game.
 In addition to purchasing a mansion, the two eccentrics also bought ten thousand stones, from the ruins of a fifteenth-century Irish castle destroyed by Oliver Cromwell; Flower and Stone intend to use them to build a "Wailing Wall" in the meadow behind their mansion.

-Flower and Stone are not the suckers Pozzi takes them for and the plan backfires.
-Having run out of money Nashe decides to risk everything on "a single blind turn of a card" and puts up his car as collateral against the pot.
-He loses and the two indenture themselves to Flower and Stone as a way to pay back their debt.
-They will build the wall for Flower and Stone, a meaningless wall that nobody will ever see.
-For the rest of the novel, Flower and Stone are conspicuously absent.
-Nashe shrugs this off as fifty days of exercise, but Pozzi views it as nothing less than a violation of human decency.
+Flower and Stone are not the suckers Pozzi takes them for, and the plan backfires.
+Out of money, Nashe risks everything on "a single blind turn of a card", putting up his car as collateral, and loses.
+To repay the debt, the two indenture themselves to Flower and Stone, building the meaningless wall that nobody will ever see.
+Nashe shrugs this off as fifty days of exercise, but Pozzi views it as a violation of human decency.